If you’re experiencing any of the 5 dental symptoms listed below, you should pay your dentist a visit.

 More dental abscess symptoms also include a severe toothache, fever, or tender lymph nodes under your jaw or in your neck.
 If you are also having facial swelling, seek the dentist for emergency care as soon as possible.
 If it’s left untreated, the infection will spread throughout your body and become very dangerous.

 Increased sensitivity to temperature can also mean that you have a cavity or that your dental enamel is thinning.
 A dentist is able to give proper treatment for both of these problems.

 Pain can indicate that your mouth is not as healthy as it should be.
-While the pain may go away for a little while, it's most likely will return.
-Make an appointment to see your dentist for a check-up as soon as possible for immediate check-up and proper treatment.
+While the pain may go away for a little while, it’s most likely will return.
+Make an appointment to see your dentist for a check-up as soon as possible for an immediate check-up and proper treatment.